Rachuig-Green-Rackley-Shiben/arabic_media_nlp_project/README.md

 - [x] Google Slides (~10-25 for presentation)

 ###  Executive Summary:
-Using our sentiment analysis tool (BERT), we discovered that approximently 73% of articles relating to America have a neutral sentiment, 23% were negative, and 4% were positive.
+Using our sentiment analysis tool (Camel-BERT), we discovered that approximently 73% of articles relating to America have a neutral sentiment, 23% were negative, and 4% were positive.

 Through exploration using Time Series analysis and Natural Language Processing (NLP), we also discovered notable outliers in sentiment from news sources and that some world events might have a relationship with article sentiment swings.